-- area management plans. - park assets-for each type of park or facility classification. - parks, and as part of all future park projects. - 4 Support maintenance staff through regular training, professional development and upward mobility. - 5 Explore organization of maintenance staff by zone and specialty to develop expertise and instill a sense of ownership. - volunteers. - 7 Develop a system to monitor the condition and status of parks and recreation sites, including with public crowdsourcing data.
+- area management plans. - park assets-for each type of park or facility classification. - parks, and as part of all future park projects. - 4 Support maintenance staff through regular training, professional development and upward mobility. - 5 Explore organization of maintenance staff by zone and specialty to develop expertise and instill a sense of ownership. - volunteers. - recreation sites, including with public crowdsourcing data.